 Our Grantmaking Process

 The Foundation operates an annual grantmaking cycle.
-Letters of interest should be submitted via email, by the deadline of July 15, to firstname.lastname@example.org.
+Invited Letters of Interest should be submitted via email, by the deadline of August 1, to email@example.com.
 Applicants will be informed in mid-August whether they are invited to submit a full application.
-The deadline for applications is September 15.
+The deadline for first-time applications is September 15.
 Grants are made by early December.

 All new organizations applying to the Foundation will receive either an in-person or a virtual site visit by a Board member.

 Grants are typically for one year; in general, successful grantees may reapply the following year.
-Occasionally an organization which has been funded for several years will be invited to submit an application for a multi-year fund, but this is by invitation only.
+Occasionally, an organization which has been funded for several years will be invited to submit an application for a multi-year fund; this is by invitation only.

 Letter of Interest Guidance